iredmail/docs/en_US/ee/0-ee.best.practice.md

 - `postscreen_access.cidr`
 - ...

-There's also a (Bash) shell scripting for flexible customization:
+There's also a (Bash) shell script for flexible customization:
 `/opt/iredmail/custom/postfix/custom.sh`.
 It will be ran each time you perform deployment or upgrade.